 On 30 December 2020, the UK and the EU signed an EU-UK Trade and Cooperation Agreement ("UK/EU Trade Agreement"), which applies from 1 January 2021 and sets out the foundation of the economic and legal framework for trade between the UK and the EU.
 As the UK/EU Trade Agreement is a new legal framework, the implementation of the UK/EU Trade Agreement may result in uncertainty in its application and periods of volatility in both the UK and wider European markets throughout 2021 and beyond.
 The UK's exit from the EU is expected to result in additional trade costs and disruptions in this trading relationship.
-While the UK/EU Trade Agreement provides for the free trade of goods, it provides only general commitments on market access in services together with a "most favoured nation" provision which is subject to many exceptions.
+While the UK/EU Trade Agreement with a "most favoured nation" provision which is subject to many exceptions.
 Furthermore, there is the possibility that either party may impose tariffs on trade in the future in the event that regulatory standards between the EU and the UK diverge.
 The terms of the future relationship may cause continued uncertainty in the global financial markets, and adversely affect the performance of the Funds.